tom-pytel/pfst/README.md

 var = 6
 ```

-For more examples the documentation in `docs/` or if you're feeling particularly masochistic, have a look at the tests
+For more examples see the documentation in `docs/`, or if you're feeling particularly masochistic have a look at `tests/test_fst.py`.
-in the `tests/` directory.

 ## TODO